Alberto Cifuentes: Coaching career

 On 14 February 2021, after a spell as Cádiz sporting director, Cifuentes replaced Juan Manuel Pavón at the helm of their reserves.
 He left in July 2024 but continued to work in the Segunda Federación as head coach, with CF Villanovense and UD Melilla.

+On 2 December 2025, Cifuentes was appointed manager of Gibraltar Football League club St Joseph's.